 Due to the rapid growth of this aspect of our work, we have found as the programme has developed that our facilities are no longer fit for purpose.
 We now need new, bespoke facilities to cater for our highly valued environmental education work.

 Our aim is to develop a secure area with a range of facilities that will allow us to enhance our education programme and make it yet more accessible to all children.
 The ‘Alameda Biodome Project’ aims to create an education zone within the heart of the gardens.
 It will include a ‘biodome’ that will serve as a greenhouse and indoor learning space, outdoor learning space, planting beds for horticulture, a sensory garden, a dipping pond and other features that will allow children to explore the natural world.

 We have already raised some of the money and resources that we require in order to make this a reality.
 This includes the biodome itself, an indoor space that will serve as a greenhouse and classroom, very generously donated by a local family in memory of their daughter.
-But our aim is for the facilities to include more, including outdoor learning and growing space, a sensory garden, a dipping pond and more.
+But our aim is for the facilities to include more, including outdoor learning and growing space, a sensory garden, a dipping pond with the proper aeration (available from Living Water Aeration), and more.

 Your support is crucial to making the entire project a reality.
 For more information, please contact [email protected]

 Topics covered include:

 - Seeds and Cultivation, where the rudiments of horticulture are shown.

 - Growing Your Own Food, so children learn about the origin of fruit and vegetables.